 The client journey is the experience they have from the first contact, throughout the meeting process and beyond.
 The client expects this to be a logical process and all about them, their needs and the better outcomes they can achieve.
 This requires coherent explanations of the value they can expect for the fees they will pay so that a decision to proceed can be made.

 The adviser challenge is how to provide a valuable client journey in an efficient and effective way so that most of the meetings end with a favourable outcome for both client and adviser.
 Much of this will depend on the adviser’s soft (sales) skills however a lot will also depend on the tools they have at their disposal.

 Those advisers that rely on ‘old style’ business practices using paper-based fact finds will struggle to generate any level of excitement for their clients.
 Not to mention how much of their time and their client’s valuable time they will be wasting.

-Online tools that help the adviser gather information from their client prior to the meeting streamlines the process and allows the adviser and their client to focus their time on the more important and valuable matters.
+Online fact find tools that help the adviser gather information from their client prior to the meeting streamlines the process and allows the adviser and their client to focus their time on the more important and valuable matters.

 To provide a “wow!” level of service, advisers should seriously consider using highly visual fintech solutions on a wall mounted HD screen, this creates an atmosphere of a modern business and allows the adviser to cover more ground in a shorter period of time while still maintaining the personal touch that the client deserves.